hoshiwara/fuckosa.techhoshi.com/docs/index.markdown

 In summary, it lets you appear to be from another location, such as another country.
 If appearing to be from another country, this will allow you to bypass the act.

+In terms of selecting a country, my initial reccomendation is Iceland, as they are reported to have the most freedom on their internet (strong data protection laws, minimal governmnet surveillance).
+However if you don't get good speeds on this, you'll want to select something geographically closer to home, so somewhere in Europe like France.

 If you want to use a VPN, make sure you use a paid for service.
 Do not use a free VPN and those are very sketchy to say the least, and could potentially be collecting all sorts of information about you, even passwords.

 When selecting a VPN, you need to consider your use-case and what platforms you need it to support.
 This is a good list of VPNs: